CryptoidCoder/Twitter-API-Bot/README.md

 - Hosted on [pythonanywhere](https://www.pythonanywhere.com)

 ### Files:
-- `authenticationtest.py` {This iwll make sure your api keys are working and the .env is formatted correctly.}
+- `authenticationtest.py` {This will make sure your api keys are working and the .env is formatted correctly.}
 - `functions.py` {This is where all of my functions are, tweet() etc.}
 - `main.py` {this will schedule tasks to happen (tweets / new follower checks)}